ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 def clamp(x): sorted([-1, x, 1])[1]
 ```

-and as long as `sorted` always returns a list of the same length it started with, that works fine.
-But it only works because the Python interpreter allows array indexing to crash if it goes out of range.
-For comparison, the Elm compiler attempts to offer "no runtime errors", and so Elm has no equavalent operator.
+and as long as `sorted` always returns a list of the same length it started with, that works fine[^clamp].
+But it only works because the Python interpreter allows you to be reckless with array indexing.
+Elm doesn't let you be reckless, and so Elm has no equivalent way to perform array lookup.
 If you tried to write the same function in the same way in Elm, the result in the compiler's eyes would not be a number but a `Maybe` number - AKA "either a number or `Nothing`". (`Nothing` is roughly equivalent to `None` in python or `null` in many other languages, but you have to explicitly flag when it's allowed.)
-When you actually run the program, you will always get a number and never `Nothing`.
+When you actually run this code, you will always get a number and never `Nothing`.
 But the compiler can't prove that.

+[^clamp]: At any rate, it works fine when you pass it a number.
+If you pass it something else, it might do anything.

 (Again, I stress that you will never get `Nothing` *as long as* your sort function always returns a list of the same length it started with.
-That's something you can prove for yourself, but it's not something the compiler can prove.
-It's not even the sort of thing the compiler knows can be proven.)
+That's something you can prove for yourself, but it's not something the Elm compiler can prove.
+It's not even the sort of thing the Elm compiler knows can be proven.
+And so in turn, it can't prove that you'll never get a `Nothing` here.)

 And then the Elm compiler would force you to account for the possibility of `Nothing`, even though there's no way that possibility could occur at runtime.
-One option is to pick an arbitrary result that will never be exposed - until the code goes through several layers of changes, an assumption that used to be true is now violated, and suddenly that arbitrary result is wreaking havoc elsewhere.
+One option is to pick an arbitrary result that will never be exposed.
+That works fine until the code goes through several layers of changes, an assumption that used to be true is now violated, and suddenly that arbitrary result is wreaking havoc elsewhere.
 Or in Haskell, your program is crashing at runtime.

-Which is no worse than you get in Python, to be fair.
+To be clear, that's not significantly worse than what we get in Python, where the code can also go through several layers of changes that result in it crashing at runtime.
 But we were hoping for better.

-In this case you can just write your function to avoid indexing into a list, which is fine.
+And in this case "better" is easy enough, you can just write your function to avoid indexing into a list, and then it can return a number with no need for trickery.
 The point isn't that you can't do the thing.
 The point is that (a), even if the thing is safe, the compiler might not know that; (b), if you decide it's safe anyway and find some way to trick the compiler, the compiler no longer protects you; and (c), if you want to do it in a way the compiler knows is safe, you might need to put in some extra work.

 For another example, HM type systems can't implement heterogenous lists.
 So this is really easy in python: